salt-extensions/salt-extension-copier/docs/ref/concepts.md

 (great-migration-ref)=
 ## Great module migration

-The SaltStack team has embarked on a significant transformation known as the "Great Module Migration."
+The Salt Project team has embarked on a significant transformation known as the "Great Module Migration."
 This initiative involves moving many modules, which were previously part of the core Salt distribution, into separate extensions.
 While this shift promises to streamline Salt’s core, it also means that many modules will no longer be maintained directly by the Salt team.
 Instead, their future now depends on community contributors.

 ### Timeline and Key Events